 - On the grill, make soy burgers instead of regular hamburgers to add fibre and reduce calories.

 I hope you enjoyed reading this post on the importance of soy proteins for children and the tips shared by nutritionist Kejal Sheth.
+There is a lot more to learn about soy.
+These are eight important benefits of soy that I share from my journey with this wonder protein.
+You can add soy and soy proteins to your diet in fascinating ways.
 Do let me know how you use soy proteins for children in your house.